m1ten/101/README.md

 ### Conclusion
 A project is an innovation when solved and a success when completed.
 This is made possible by an engineer from all the across the globe.

+[^1]: This repository is licensed under the [Apache-2.0](LICENSE) license.
-[^1]: Albert Einstein was proven wrong just two decades later in the 1950s.
+[^2]: Albert Einstein was proven wrong just two decades later in the 1950s.
-[^2]: This refers to OpenAI and more specifically Github's Copilot.
+[^3]: This refers to OpenAI and more specifically Github's Copilot.